davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 08-JUL-2024
 * OpenMeteoEDA_202306_v004 applies random forest model for temperature to fifth city
 * OpenMeteoEDA_202306_v004 runs every combination of 2 predictors on temperature, using a smaller training subset
+* OpenMeteoEDA_202306_v004 explores R-squared for every combination of 2 predictors on temperature, using a smaller training subset